BalajiJagadeesan/MemorialSpot/admin_console/README.md

 The credentials can be obtained from localStorage.Copy paste the ACCESS_TOKEN from the localStorage and pass it as "Authorization" token in HTTP HEADERS

-(For more details on the operations provided by the server, refer documentation of park server hosted at https://memorialparkserver.herokuapp.com/)
+(For more details on the operations provided by the server read the final report)